nymea/nymea-docs/docs/about/configuration.md

 UUIDS are limited by %7B for "{" and %7D for "}", the first UUID is the device UUID that is unique for that particular device.
 The example files has 2 devices _6d15a39c-95c6-4af2-9036-3ecbedbc7c8c_ and _25fbd68c-1136-462b-9c0c-18797c11660f_.
 The first device is the parent of the second one.

-!!!
-Note
-    A device UUID is not a device class id, it is create during the device setup.
+> **Note:** A device UUID is not a device class id, it is create during the device setup.

 ### deviceName